AckerlyXu/heima/articles/virtual-machines/windows/quick-create-portal.md

 ## View the IIS welcome page

 With IIS installed, and port 80 open to your VM, the webserver can now be accessed from the internet.
-Open a web browser, and enter the public IP address of the VM. the public IP address can be found on the VM blade in the Azure Portal.
+Open a web browser, and enter the public IP address of the VM. the public IP address can be found on the VM blade in the Azure portal.

 ![IIS default site](./media/quick-create-powershell/default-iis-website.png)